WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Below are View Data and Schema Object images.
 There are currently 47 tables, 724 columns, 110 indexes, 50 views, 5 stored procedures and 42 functions in ***apache_logs*** schema.
 Database normalization at work!
 ## MySQL Access Log View by URI
-MySQL View - apache_logs.access_log_requri_list - data from LogFormat: combined & extended
+MySQL View - apache_logs.access_requri_list - data from LogFormat: combined & extended
 ![view-access_requri_list](https://github.com/user-attachments/assets/7cf9ff89-a1d7-4e93-ae93-deeca87175f9)
 ## MySQL Error Log Views
-MySQL Error Log Views - The application imports and normalizes error log data as well.
-Here are some of the schema views.
-Error log attribute is name of first column.
-Each attribute has associated table in apache_logs Schema.
+The application imports and normalizes error log data as well.
+Here are some of the Error Log schema views.
+Error log attribute is name of first column or first and second column.
+Each attribute has an associated table in ***apache_logs*** Schema.
+Using these views it is quick and easy to identify the origin of errors.
 ![Screenshot 2024-10-26 164911](https://github.com/user-attachments/assets/11094e41-9897-44ab-8c23-e8b75cb5916f)
 ![Screenshot 2024-10-26 164842](https://github.com/user-attachments/assets/c1fcfb1a-2c45-4525-80ce-11702b0c609a)
 ![Screenshot 2024-10-26 164449](https://github.com/user-attachments/assets/9bcf7ffe-c72f-43cb-8011-2cdf2978934a)